 Etsy started as a marketplace for handmade and artisan goods and has expanded in the last few years to manufactured goods that are still designed by people or brand owners.
 There are many middle to large-sized brands that are popping up on Etsy every single day.

 Etsy had over 2.5 million sellers in 2019 and over 39.4 million Etsy buyers worldwide.
-They charge a 5% commission and their listing fees are $0.1 which is significantly lower than other marketplaces.
+They only charge a 5% commission and their listing fees are $0.1 which is significantly lower than other marketplaces.
 Etsy’s beautiful user interface, passionate audience, and no additional selling fees make it a very attractive marketplace for small brands.

 Use product tags - I cannot say this enough.
 Product tags are probably one of the most powerful features of your listing (after the title and description of course) and you should use the maximum 13 tags on every product.
 There’s a great free tool called eRank that you can install on your store and it shows you which products aren’t fully optimized, so you don't have to go digging through your entire inventory.

-Optimize your listings - there are a whole lot of other options that sellers usually skip, but are essential.
+Optimize your product listings - there are a whole lot of other options that sellers usually skip, but are essential.
 Things like the holiday or occasion, color, dimensions of the product, materials used, personalization, are all features that might land you a top spot on a user’s search.
-Don’t skip these, go through them and test them out.
+Don’t skip these, add these keywords to each product listing and test it out.

 Post videos - videos were just released on the platform and it’s a great way to differentiate yourself.
 You can post tutorials and guides on how to install/use your product, you can post promotional videos, and more.
 Etsy will start displaying more and more videos as they develop this feature so it’s a great time to jump in before everyone is using it.